-The United States recently went through a recession with a large number of mortgage loan delinquencies and defaults, resulting in a large number of foreclosure properties being placed on the market and losses realized by owners of mortgage loans, including securitization trusts.
-Many of these problems still exist with respect to the level of foreclosure properties and undercollateralized mortgage loans.
-Although economic indicators are beginning to show that the United States has emerged from the recent recession, losses on mortgage loans may continue to rise, or may remain at high levels, as a result of factors such as persistent high unemployment rates, high levels of foreclosures, and large inventories of unsold properties.
-Moreover, as noted above, there is widespread uncertainty with regard to the impact of the recent U.S. presidential election on the U.S. economy generally.
+The United States experienced a severe recession within the past decade with a large number of mortgage loan delinquencies and defaults, resulting in a large number of foreclosure properties being placed on the market and losses realized by owners of mortgage loans, including securitization trusts.
+Some of these problems still exist, including with respect to the level of foreclosure properties and undercollateralized mortgage loans.
+Although economic indicators show that the United States has emerged from the recent recession, losses on mortgage loans may continue to rise, or may remain at high levels, as a result of factors such as high unemployment rates, high levels of foreclosures, and large inventories of unsold properties.
+Moreover, as noted above, there is widespread uncertainty with regard to the impact of the recent political and legislative developments on the U.S. economy generally.
 Investors in the Notes should note that the ratings of the Notes are not a guaranty of the value of the mortgaged properties related to the Reference Obligations and Noteholders may incur losses regardless of the ratings.

-Reduced Lending Capacities and/or Increases in Mortgage Interest Rates May Hinder Refinancing and Increase the Risk of Credit Events and Modification Events on the Reference Obligations
+Reduced Lending Capacities and/or Increases in Mortgage Rates May Hinder Refinancing and Increase the Risk of Credit Events and Modification Events on the Reference Obligations

 Since 2006, a number of originators and servicers of residential mortgage loans have experienced serious financial difficulties and, in some cases, have gone out of business.
 These difficulties have resulted, in part, from declining markets for their mortgage loans as well as from claims for repurchases of mortgage loans previously sold under provisions that require repurchase in the event of early payment defaults or for breaches of representations and warranties regarding loan quality and characteristics.
 Many originators with large servicing portfolios have experienced rising costs of servicing as mortgage loan delinquencies have increased, without a compensating increase in servicing compensation.
-Moreover, mortgage interest rates have been at historical lows for several years.
+Moreover, mortgage rates have been at historical lows for several years.
 Mortgage rates have recently increased such that many Reference Obligations have interest rates below current mortgage rates.
-Furthermore, the impact of the recent U.S. presidential election on the U.S. economy remains uncertain and interest rates may continue to increase over time.
+On December 10, 2017, the Federal Reserve increased its benchmark interest rate for the fifth time since the financial crisis.
+Furthermore, the impact of the current U.S. Administration policies and recent legislation on the U.S. economy remains uncertain and interest rates may continue to increase over time.
 Such further increase in interest rates, as well as reduced availability of affordable mortgage products, may result in slower prepayments on, and an adverse performance of, the Reference Obligations.
 Such performance may differ from historical performance.
 Additionally, efforts to impose stricter mortgage qualifications for borrowers or reduce the presence of Fannie Mae or Freddie Mac could lead to fewer alternatives for borrowers.

-The Consumer Financial Protection Bureau published a final rule implementing Sections 1411 and 1412 of the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act"), which generally requires creditors to make a reasonable, good faith determination of a consumer's ability to repay any consumer credit transaction secured by a dwelling and establishes certain protection from liability under this requirement for qualified mortgages.
-The final rule defines "qualified mortgage" and became effective on January 10, 2014.
-The final rule may result in a reduction in the availability of mortgage loans in the future that do not meet the criteria of a qualified mortgage as outlined in the final rule and may adversely affect the ability of borrowers to refinance the Reference Obligations.
-No assurances are given as to the effect of the new rule on the value of your Notes.
+The Consumer Financial Protection Bureau (the "CFPB") adopted rules requiring creditors to make a reasonable, good faith determination of a consumer's ability to repay any consumer credit transaction secured by a dwelling and establishes certain protection from liability under this requirement for qualified mortgages.
+These rules may result in a reduction in the availability of mortgage loans in the future that do not meet the criteria of a qualified mortgage as outlined in the final rule and may adversely affect the ability of borrowers to refinance the Reference Obligations.
+No assurances are given as to the effect of these rules on the value of your Notes